-- PLF goes up by 28.50%
+- PLF goes up by 33.50%

-- Project cost goes down by 25.50%
+- Project cost goes down by 29.00%

-- Tariff increases by 28.50%
+- Tariff increases by 33.50%

-PP has submitted that such a reduction in project cost / O&M cost or increase in PLF / tariff is highly unrealistic and unlikely to happen for the following reasons:
+PP has submitted that such a reduction in project cost or increase in PLF / tariff is highly unrealistic and unlikely to happen for the following reasons:

 PLF: Generation taken into consideration is equal to CERC recommended PLF.
-However, as per actual generation since COD, the PLF works out to 23.25% /11/.
-Hence, to get a PLF of 24.42% (which translates to a hike of 28.50%) on a sustained basis is highly hypothetical and unrealistic.
+However, as per actual generation since COD, the PLF works out to 19.14% in respect of Digwal, ,17.62% for Shankapur, 17.5% for Chennur and 19.9% for Talmadla.
+Hence, to get a PLF of 25.37% (which translates to a hike of 33.50%) on a sustained basis is highly hypothetical and unrealistic.

-Project cost: Since the project activity is already operational since 2017, the cost incurred by the project owner is INR 1520.20 MN as against the assumed amount of INR 1510 MN /33/, which represents firm cost and as such the question of any reduction in the cost is hypothetical.
+Project cost: Since the project activity is already operational since 2016, the cost incurred by the project owner for all the 4 project activities is INR 2542.60 MN as against the assumed amount of INR 2880 MN, which represents firm cost and as such the question of any reduction in the cost is hypothetical.

+Tariff:

-Tariff: The PPA /5/ signed for a period of 25 years, mentions a tariff rate of INR 3.74/kWh with an escalation of 3% for the first 10 years.
+The PPA /5/ signed for a period of 25 years, mentions a tariff rate of INR 6.45/ kWh for all project activities.
+The same was crosschecked with the sample invoices /13/ provided by the PO.
 It is therefore evident that the tariff rates have decreased compared to that assumed for the financial calculations.
-Hence, an increase of 28.50% over the current tariff is not feasible.
+Hence, an increase of 33.50% over the current tariff is not feasible.

-In conclusion, the post-tax equity IRR will not reach the benchmark of 16.19% within the reasonable fluctuation range of +/-10% of the key financial parameters.
+In conclusion, the post-tax equity IRR will not reach the benchmark of 16.74% within the reasonable fluctuation range of +/-10% of the key financial parameters.
 The project verification team has cross-checked all the input values and calculations which are found to be correct and in accordance with Tool 27, version 11 /B07/.